icaros-usc/mujoco-py/README.md

 This is a fork of mujoco-py where we will apply necessary patches.
 Current patches are:

-- Create lockfiles in `builder.py` in `/tmp` instead of in the mujoco-py installation directory.
+- Create lockfiles in `builder.py` in `$HOME` if possible (and in `/tmp` otherwise) instead of in the mujoco-py installation directory.
 This allows the code to run in a Singularity container, where the installation directory is read-only.

 -----------------------------------------------------------------